Expert Guide to 22 Key Boiler Parts: Functions, Names & Diagram

 Return lines

-When the stem becomes cold and starts transforming into the water, return lines carry the water to the boiler for reheating.
+When the stem becomes cold and transforms into water, return lines carry the water to the boiler for reheating.

 Backflow Valve